 A few weeks ago we published a list of 40 landscape photographers to follow, with the goal of helping to expose readers to many photographers who are doing great work.
 That collection has drawn a lot of interest, so we decided to do the same thing with wildlife photography.

-Award-winning photographer who leads workshops and photo tours in various parts of the world.
-His images are bright and colourful, often using close-up and macro compositions for the best effect.
+An award-winning photographer who leads workshops and photo tours in various parts of the world.
+His images are bright and colorful, often using close-up and macro compositions for the best effect.
 He also does lectures and presentations about wildlife photography.

 UK-based photographer with a special passion for photographing birds.
 He considers himself an amateur, though his work has attracted plenty of attention – Feedspot puts him in the top ten list for their UK Wildlife Photography Blog award.

-Australia-based photographer originally from the United States.
-She creates animal-themed fine art and stock, and also leads workshops for those who would like to learn a similar trade.
+An Australia-based photographer originally from the United States.
+She creates animal-themed fine art and stock and also leads workshops for those who would like to learn a similar trade.
 She considers Australia to be the best possible place to photograph the natural world.

 Wildlife photographer mostly specializing in birds.
 He feels strongly about protecting birds and ensuring that the act of photography does not harm or upset the subject.
 He also recommends that photographers should practice visiting locations time and time again in order to get the shot.